-- LOC will provide professional development opportunities for all LOC staff in Bias training, Cultural Competency training as well as DEI and Social Justice training and any other trainings offered to LOC members. - LOC is committed to diversifying and retaining staff of color to remove language and cultural barriers so members of our Black Indigenous People of Color (BIPOC) community and community members at large have a positive customer service experience when engaging with LOC staff. - LOC acknowledges that one of the largest systemic barriers to access information is language.
-LOC is committed to adopting translation systems or hiring translators and interpreters as needed.
+- The LOC will provide professional development opportunities for all LOC staff in bias training, cultural competency training as well as DEI and social justice training and any other trainings offered to the LOC members. - The LOC is committed to diversifying and retaining staff of color to remove language and cultural barriers so members of our BIPOC community and community members at large have a positive customer service experience when engaging with the LOC staff. - The LOC acknowledges that one of the largest systemic barriers to access information is language.
+The LOC is committed to adopting translation systems or hiring translators and interpreters as needed.
 We want to ensure our communities and leaders who are vision and print impaired, deaf, and hard of hearing or have language barriers have access to our information on the website or in respect to our meetings.